shravan97/PyRDF/README.md

 Usage
 -----

-The best part about PyRDF’s RDataFrame is that, it has the exact same constructor as that of [PyROOT](https://root.cern.ch/pyroot)’s RDataFrame.
-So, if you’re used to PyROOT’s RDataFrame, you can use the exact same syntax to initialize a RDataFrame object.
-Only the module imports would differ.
-Nonetheless, PyRDF’s user documentation has all information about its RDataFrame constructor.

 PyRDF has a very simple and intuitive programming model.
 Here are the 5 simple steps you need to follow to get started with PyRDF :

 * Step 1 : Import `PyRDF` package